THE ELECTORAL

 We strive to narrow the divide between voters and the government by repairing and strengthening three essential features of democracy:

-We produce empirical articles, simulations, and online resources to inform and improve democracy reform efforts, such as:
+We produce empirical articles, simulations, and online resources to illuminate the best way forward for democracy repairs such as:

 • Data science (statistics, geospatial analysis, visualization)